sheikhsumon/sheikhsumon/README.md

-### Hi there 👋
+### Hello, I'm Salekuddin Sheikh Sumon 👋

+**Salekuddin Sheikh Sumon** is a ✨ Software Developer ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+- 🔭 I’m currently working on Web Development
+- 🌱 I’m currently learning HTML, CSS, JS AND CMS

 <!--
-**Salekuddin Sheikh Sumon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-Theme Build
-- 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...